heremaps/gluecodium/docs/franca.md

 if one of the types referenced by those is itself "internal" (it is not possible to mark these types explicitly due to FDEPL syntax restrictions).

+**Note:** Struct constructors that initialize "internal" fields are also automatically marked as "internal".
+This means that the only way to have a public constructor for such struct is to give each "internal" field an explicit default value (see `DefaultValue` above).

 FIDL:

     package example